snapsinazfs/snapsinazfs/README.md

  ## Building/Installing From Source

- After cloning this repository, execute the following commands to build and install SnapsInAZfs using make:
+ After cloning this repository, execute the following commands to build and install SnapsInAZfs using `make`:

      make
      make install

- This will fetch all .net dependencies from NuGet, build SnapsInAZfs in the ./publish/Release-R2R/ folder as a combined "Ready-to-Run" (partially natively pre-compiled) executable file, install SnapsInAZfs to `/usr/local/sbin/SnapsInAZfs`, install all base configuration files to `/usr/local/share/SnapsInAZfs/`, install a local configuration file at `/etc/SnapsInAZfs/SnapsInAZfs.local.json` (only if one does not already exist), and install documentation to the appropriate man directories.

- To clean build artifacts, run `make clean`, which removes the release build files and intermediates, or `make extraclean`, which removes build artifacts and intermediates for all defined project configurations and removes the `build` and `publish` folders, as well.
-The `clean` and `extraclean` recipes do not touch anything outside the repository folder, such as installed binaries, documentation, or configuration.

- To install the systemd service unit for SIAZ, run `make install-service`, which ONLY installs the service unit to /usr/lib/systemd/system/snapsinazfs.service, enables it, and runs `systemctl daemon-reload`.\
+ To install the systemd service unit for SIAZ, run `make install-service`, which ONLY installs the service unit to `/usr/lib/systemd/system/snapsinazfs.service`, enables it, and runs `systemctl daemon-reload`.\
  The `install-service` recipe will not build SIAZ or perform any other actions.

+ For detailed installation documentation, including descriptions of all Makefile recipes, build configurations, and other relevant details, run `make help` from the repository root directory.

+ The man page displayed by that make recipe is the authoritative installation guide and supercedes anything that may appear in this document, if discrepancies exist.

  ## Uninstalling